Accrual

 Payment certificate

-A payment certificate is the head contractor's formal written response to a subbie's payment claim, stating the amount the head contractor agrees to pay and the reasons for any disputed amount.
+A payment certificate is the engaging party's formal written response to an engaged contractor's payment claim, stating the amount they agree to pay and the reasons for any disputed amount.

 Under the Security of Payment Act, payment certificates have a strict statutory window.
-Issue late or fail to issue and the claim is taken to be approved in full — even amounts the head contractor disputes.
+Issue late or fail to issue and the claim is taken to be approved in full — even amounts the engaging party disputes.

 Payment claim

-A payment claim is a subcontractor's formal request for payment for work completed up to a reference date, made under the Security of Payment Act.
+A payment claim is an engaged contractor's formal request for payment for work completed up to a reference date, made under the Security of Payment Act.

-Payment claims trigger statutory response windows for the head contractor.
+Payment claims trigger statutory response windows for the engaging party.
 The claim must be substantiated — without dockets, invoices or variation approvals behind it, the claim is fragile in adjudication.

 Retention

-Retention is a percentage of each payment claim that the head contractor holds back as security for defect rectification and contractual performance, typically released at practical completion and end of defects-liability period.
+Retention is a percentage of each payment claim that the engaging party holds back as security for defect rectification and contractual performance, typically released at practical completion and end of defects-liability period.

 Retention is governed by the contract — usually 5% up to a cap of 5% of the total contract value, with half released at practical completion and half at the end of the defects period.
 Mis-tracking retention is a common source of disputes at project close.